3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 A traditional enterprise client onboarding process might look like this:

-• Lead converts into a client
+• A lead converts into a client

-• Client onboarding is performed
+• Client onboarding is performed manually

-For example, the Project Management Institute has indicated that 56% of all funding considered “at risk” in company projects ($75 million for every $1 billion) is due to ineffective communication.
+While this fulfills the basic requirements of client onboarding, it leaves far too much open to error and inefficiency.
+The Project Management Institute has indicated that 56% of all funding considered “at risk” in company projects, $75 million for every $1 billion, is due to ineffective communication.
 Information is lost, forgotten, or confused, and there is nothing in this traditional process to solve that.

 Automated client onboarding